Registration & Course Questions:

 How do I apply for a degree program?

-- Apply online or use our Degree Application & Residency Declaration Form (only apply one way)
+- Apply online or use our Degree Application & Residency Declaration Form (only apply through one method, not both)

 - Send PCE your official transcripts.
-Please keep in mind, it often takes 4-6 weeks to receive outside transcripts, so request that they be sent as early as possible.
+Please keep in mind: it often takes 4-6 weeks to receive outside transcripts, so request that they be sent as early as possible.
 You must submit official transcripts from all colleges you attended.
-Course descriptions are required if your courses were obtained at a private or out of state college/university.
-Upon request, Massachusetts course descriptions may need to be provided for transfer credit approval.
+Course descriptions are required if your courses were taken at a private or out-of-state college or university.
+Upon request, Massachusetts course descriptions may also need to be provided for transfer credit approval.

 - Once complete, applicants are evaluated.
 Incomplete applications become VOID after 90 days.